KiranReddy987/samplerepo/README.md

 - 📫 How to reach me
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: haha
+  added new line text - hi how r u

 <!---
 kanta420/kanta420 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.